When to End a Relationship: 7 Signs it’s Time to Break Up

 And that’s not bad at all.

-The moment it becomes a problem is when you have to repeatedly pick up the conversation to get an answer out of him, or he stalls you altogether with answers like: ‘Let’s just see where this is heading’, ‘I don’t like labels’ or ‘I don’t know’.
+The moment it becomes a problem is when you have to repeatedly pick up the conversation to get an answer out of him, or he stalls you all together with answers like: ‘Let’s just see where this is heading’, ‘I don’t like labels’ or ‘I don’t know’.

 In my book, that’s a clear sign that he is not ready to progress the relationship and just wasting your time until he meets someone he is really into.

 Don’t get your heart more invested and exit the stage asap.
-If he is not progressing the relationship at a reasonable speed than this is a clear sign it’s time to end the relationship.
+If he is not showing you clear signs that he wants to be in a serious relationship with you then this is a clear reason to end the relationship.

 2. The relationship has become toxic